Powell Crosley Estate hosts historic open house

-BRADENTON – For only the fifth time, the Crosley Estate Foundation will host a historical open house event at the Crosley Estate from March 10-11.
+For only the fifth time, the Crosley Estate Foundation will host a historical open house event at the Powel Crosley Estate from March 10-11.

 Guests are invited to tour the historic estate built in 1929 as the winter home of Powel Crosley, the American innovator who is best known for bringing radio to the masses through the manufacturing of inexpensive radios during radio’s first defining decade.